Hypergraphs as Weighted Directed Self-Looped Graphs: Spectral Properties, Clustering, Cheeger Inequality: Introduction

 \end{theorem}

-This is the first work regarding the Rayleigh Quotient on hypergraphs.
-Inspired by this Theorem, we develop a spectral clustering algorithm HyperClus-G to optimize the NCut value by loosing the combinatorial optimization constraint.
+\rtwo{To the best of our knowledge, while prior works \cite{jost2019hypergraph, mulas2022graphs} studied the Rayleigh Quotient under the EIVW model, this is the first work that develops the Rayleigh Quotient for EDVW hypergraphs. } Inspired by this Theorem, we develop a spectral clustering algorithm HyperClus-G to optimize the NCut value by relaxing the combinatorial optimization constraint.

-\begin{theorem} (Hypergraph Spectral Clustering Algorithm) There exists a algorithm for hypergraph spectral clustering that can be applied to EDVW-formatted hypergraphs, and always returns approximately linearly optimal clustering in terms of Normalized Cut and conductance.
+\begin{theorem} (Hypergraph Spectral Clustering Algorithm) There exists an algorithm for hypergraph spectral clustering that can be applied to EDVW-formatted hypergraphs, and always returns approximately linearly optimal clustering in terms of Normalized Cut and conductance.
 In other words, approximately, the NCut of the returned partition $\mathcal{N}$ and the optimal NCut of any partition $\mathcal{N}^*$ satisfy $\mathcal{N} \leq O(\mathcal{N}^*)$. \end{theorem}

-We name this algorithm as HyperClus-G. The pseudo code of HyperClus-G is given in Algorithm \ref{alg: global}.
-Moreover, to extend the hypergraph spectral theory, for the first time we give a complete proof regarding the hypergraph Cheeger Inequality.
-In the mean time, by proving Theorem \ref{thm: main result cheeger}, the \textbf{previous result on hypergraph Cheeger Inequality (Theorem 5.1 in \cite{DBLP:conf/icml/ChitraR19}) is incorrect as it refers to the eigenvector of unnormalized hypergraph Laplacian}.
+We name this algorithm as HyperClus-G, whose pseudo code is given in Algorithm \ref{alg: global} with complexity analyzed in Appendix \ref{ap: algorithm analysis}.
+Moreover, to extend the hypergraph spectral theory, for the first time, we give complete proof regarding the hypergraph Cheeger Inequality.
+In the meantime, by proving Theorem \ref{thm: main result cheeger}, the previous result on hypergraph Cheeger Inequality (Theorem 5.1 in \citep{DBLP:conf/icml/ChitraR19}) is \rtwo{fixed and} upgraded.